 Yahoo’s ImageMagick Library Found Leaking Users’ Email Content

 Yahoo’s ImageMagick library is found leaking users’ email content.
 Since then, Yahoo has stopped ImageMagick library.
-The researcher has showed two ways out of first is Yahoobleed1 in which either exploits the vulnerability in ImageMagick library by sending email with malicious image file to Yahoo email address.
+The researcher has shown two ways out of first is Yahoobleed1 in which either exploits the vulnerability in ImageMagick library by sending an email with the malicious image file to Yahoo email address.
 Once the file gets open, the server memory leaks to the user.
-The second trick is Yahoobleed 2 that could work based on exploiting vulnerability.
+The second trick is Yahoobleed 2 that could work based on exploiting the vulnerability.

 WannaCry Ransomware Spreads Havoc Across The Globe

 WannaCry ransomware has made everyone worried in May 2017, this ransomware searches and encrypts around 176 types of files and its supplements.
 After getting control over files, it asks for $300 in bitcoins.
 The amount will be doubled within just 3 days and if the amount is not paid in 7 days then the files will be deleted.
 Symantec has not found any malicious code that can delete files.
 However, decryption of files is not possible but if you have a backup of those files then you can restore them.
 Symantec is working hard on this ransomware and investigation to find possibility to recover encrypted files.

 Symantec Blocked 1,038K Attacks Per Day, Says Its Intelligence Report